ajrod/A-Basic-Frogger-Clone/README.md

 This is a Frogger Clone.
 It was my first real game I ever made (ages ago).
 It is written in Visual Basic and pretty well documented.
 For those who want to start making games this may help you get started!

+I made this game as an exercise for myself to learn Visual Basic and become familiar with the IDE, Microsoft Visual Studio.

 Note: The art assets certainly aren't mine and I take no credit for them.

 How to run it